 Businesses of every size rely more on the internet than ever before.
-Data and connectivity are the lifeblood of small business.
+Data and connectivity are the lifeblood of small businesses.
 The internet allows the smallest firms in remote locations to have a global impact.

 As networks expand and new technologies come online, cybercrime is expected to grow.
 According to Cisco Umbrella’s 2021 Cybersecurity Trends, the statistics are alarming.
 These numbers are from Cisco devices and services that process over 620 billion internet requests daily.